-In June 2018 a headline surprised a lot of people around the world: Microsoft announces the purchase of the developer platform GitHub for $7.5 billion.
+In June 2018 many of us were surprised to see Microsoft announce the purchase of the developer platform GitHub for $7.5 billion.
 GitHub confirmed the deal .
 Wow!
 What a bomb.
 This is only the tenth multi-billion dollar acquisition of Microsoft in its history.
-Instantly quite a few important questions popped up in our heads – as developers and frequent users of this platform:

 In the past, the acquisition of competitors or other players has proven that it is not always obvious what is going on behind the scenes.
-What is normally announced as a strategic addition to the company’s portfolio often turns out to be different, and ends up with a discontiunation of service or decline in quality.
-As an example, you may remember the acquisition of SUN Microsystems by ORACLE in 2009 that ended up in breakup of the development team of Solaris/OpenSolaris as well as the integration of Hotmail (1997) , Skype (2011) , LinkedIn (2016) and NOKIA (2016) into the Microsoft universe that led to quite a few dissatisfied users.
+What is normally announced as a strategic addition to the company’s portfolio often turns out to be something else, and ends up with a discontinuation of service or decline in quality.
+As an example, the acquisition of SUN Microsystems by ORACLE in 2009 broke up the development team of Solaris/OpenSolaris, as well as the integration of Hotmail (1997) , Skype (2011) , LinkedIn (2016) and NOKIA (2016) into the Microsoft universe.
+These disruptions caused considerable user dissatisfaction.

-For the founders of GitHub it is a huge success story to develop a platform based on a revision control system to a place nearly every software project uses.
-With regards to current popularity former websites like SourceForge and competitors like BitBucket are quite far behind.
+For the founders of GitHub, it is a huge success story to have developed a platform based on a revision control system that nearly every software project now uses.
+With regard to current popularity, former websites like SourceForge and competitors like BitBucket are quite far behind.

-As announced by Satya Nadella, CEO of Microsoft, the company aims “[to strengthen their] commitment to developer freedom, openness and innovation”.
-The acquisition of GitHub confirms the new course towards integration and openness of Open Source technologies and platforms that started with the takeover by Satya Nadella in 2014.
+As announced by Satya Nadella, CEO of Microsoft, the company aims “[to strengthen their] commitment to developer freedom, openness and innovation.”
+The acquisition of GitHub confirms the new course towards integration and openness of Open Source technologies and platforms that started in 2014.

 However, in future Microsoft has to be very sensitive to users.
-The GitHub community has an Open Source relation and – as usual – comes with stronger reservations regarding Microsoft and its way of doing business.
-Based on that the question is if the developers trust in the course/announcements of Microsoft.
-Most of us don’t.
+The GitHub community has an Open Source relation and therefore brings stronger reservations regarding Microsoft and its way of doing business.
+Do developers really trust Microsoft’s announcements and way of doing things?
+Most of us do not.

 The NSA in the US and the documented collaboration (National Security Letters) of Microsoft puts commercial competitors in an awkward position.
 Microsoft’s communications with others has and continues to be compromised.
 When it comes to “bug fixes”, new exploits are still being discovered in patches .

-As for changes that is yet to be seen, observed up until now the intension is to leave the platform untouched.
-Most of the source code is stored in repositories that are publicly available anyway – so for them there is no change.
+So far the intention seems to be to leave the platform untouched.
+Most of the source code is stored in repositories that are publicly available anyway, so for them there is no change.
 A rather critical issue might be the non-public repositories from competitors.
-Technically, Microsoft can access these too as they are now the owner of GitHub.
+Technically, Microsoft can access these as well, as the company is now the owner of GitHub.

 Developers should seriously consider mirroring their projects with another provider, in another legal jurisdiction, preferably more affordable and accessible to smaller players.
 Microsoft has a history of anti-competitive behavior that is difficult to match in case of a legal dispute.

-In case you do not trust GitHub anymore you may consider a change to a different platform.
-Different models are offered by GitLab , Gitia , GitKraken and Beanstalk and others.
+In case you do not trust GitHub anymore, you could considering changing to a different platform.
+Different models are offered by GitLab , Gitia , GitKraken , Beanstalk and others.
 Keep in mind that they have different prices, and check what fits your needs.

 Keep generic code open source, and your secret source in-house.
 A change is done quickly but you need to move pre-emptively before you are left at the mercy of your competitor.

 Sooner or later a change of ownership always brings surprises.
 Stay with your repository at GitHub, keep your eyes open, and move quickly if needed for non-strategic open source projects.
-Keep in mind that in all cases budget for higher costs as you are forced to duplicate some or all of your code workflow.
+Keep in mind that in all cases, you have to budget for higher costs as you are forced to duplicate some or all of your code workflow.

 The author would like to thank Axel Beckert, Zoleka Hatitongwe and Gerold Rupprecht for their support and critical remarks while writing this article.